 The sheer illusion of familiarity with a country I’m yet to set foot on but which seems like an acquaintance that I have known forever, first through religious books and then through history books and essays and articles.
 A country known only through watching from a distance.
 But can you truly know a people whose country you have never been to, whose language you don’t speak?

 We approached Turkey from the southwestern end, but the new Istanbul International Airport is located several kilometers northwest of the city, and I had no chance of seeing anything of the city.
 Like approaching the Abuja airport from a western direction; you can’t see anything of the city centre.
-The Istanbul Airport is by the southern shores of the Black Sea on the European side of the Turkish Straits, in what was known to Antiquity as Thrace.
+The Istanbul Airport is by the southern shores of the Black Sea on the European side of the Turkish Straits, in what was known in Antiquity as Thrace.

 After touchdown, we got off the runway and taxied over a long distance before we got to the terminal building.
 We taxied on and on.
 The airport sprawled over such a massive area.
 But it was unfinished, a huge construction site with many cranes towering above growing structures of steel and concrete.
 A control tower fashioned after the tulip – Turkish national flower – stood in the distance.
 The whole project seems like a vast monument to Turkey’s status as an accomplished modern, if not European, state.